ANTLab-polimi/flowblaze.p4/README.md

 This repository contains the open-source implementation of FlowBlaze.p4 together with some demo applications.

-Folders in the `p4src` directory, includes a per-application README file.
+Folders in the `p4src` directory include a per-application README file.

 ## Pre-requisites